Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Model Details and Settings

 Let us analyze \emph{how} TATR-detect ``sees'', and \emph{where} it looks for tables.
-As explained in \autoref{sec:tatr}, the bounding boxes used for prediction come from the transformer decoder output.
+The bounding boxes used for prediction come from the transformer decoder output.
 Object queries (decoder input) are positional embeddings learned during training, which contain abstract information about spatial locations, or ``where should the model look?''
 Thus, the decoder performs cross attention between object queries, and the encoder outputs 15 embeddings.
-These are fed into predictions heads that output bounding boxes with associated classes.
-Thus, each output, which is directly associated to an object query, is roughly specialized in an area \autoref{fig:attention-weight}.
+These are fed into prediction heads that output bounding boxes with associated classes.
+Thus, each output, which is directly associated with an object query, is roughly specialized in an area (Figures~\ref{fig:xy-black} and~\ref{fig:xy-white}).

-As queries pay attention to different regions, we provide image chunks (sub images) produced by XY-cut instead of whole pages as input for TATR-detect (see \autoref{fig:cut-image-xy} for example) For example, we cut a page into two chunks and gave each of them to the model.
-We also experimented by keeping the initial page shape (by adding padding to the image chunk), but results without padding were more promising.
+As queries pay attention to different regions, we provide image chunks (sub images) produced by XY-cut instead of whole pages as input for TATR-detect (see Figures \ref{fig:xy-cut-whole}, \ref{fig:xy-cut-top} and \ref{fig:xy-cut-bot} for example).
+We cut a page into two chunks and give each of them to the model.
+We also experimented with keeping the initial page shape (by adding padding to the image chunk), but results without padding were more promising.

+Notice that for the first table ``Tableau 33'', TATR-detect confidence scores are: $c_\mathrm{table}=0.37,c_\mathrm{no \, object}=0.63$.
+With the regular \TATR{} pipeline (\autoref{fig:pip-tatr}), this table would not have been detected.

+In Figures \ref{fig:xy-black} and \ref{fig:xy-white}, above each ``query \(i\)'', we plot the activation map of attention weights from the last transformer decoder layer.
+This corresponds to visualizing, for each detected object, which part of the image the model was looking at to predict this specific bounding box and class.
+Under each heatmap, we visualize the output: bounding box with dominant class (``tab'' or ``no'') and its confidence score.
+We can roughly count 5 queries focused on the page bottom, 2 on the top, and 8 in the middle.